Yes, but it depends upon the specific facts of what happened and when it happened.

-Who Pays And How Much Is A Sexual Abuse Case Worth?
+Who Pays and How Much is an Inadequate Security Case Worth?

-The amount and type of compensation that is available in a civil lawsuit involving sexual abuse or assault depends upon the specific facts of the matter and the severity of the injuries.
+The amount and type of compensation that is available in a civil lawsuit involving Inadequate Security or assault depend upon the specific facts of the matter and the severity of the injuries.

-Damages (losses and harms) in a sexual assault or sexual abuse case depends upon the severity of the physical and emotional harm the victim suffered.
+Damages (losses and harms) in an Inadequate Security or Inadequate Security case depends upon the severity of the physical and emotional harm the victim suffered.
 This includes past pain and suffering or future pain as a result of the abuse.
-Many victims continue in the future to suffer from anxiety, depression and Post-Traumatic Stress Disorder that can require future or lifelong treatments and therapies.
+Many victims continue in the future to suffer from anxiety, depression, and Post-Traumatic Stress Disorder that can require future or lifelong treatments and therapies.

-This is a very difficult hurdle that an injured person must clear before gaining a civil judgment against a perpetrator of sexual assault.
+This is a very difficult hurdle that an injured person must clear before gaining a civil judgment against a perpetrator of Inadequate Security.

 That is why it is important to hire the right lawyers with experience in these matters like SHAW LAW.

 SHAW LAW (877) 225-5742.
 Call or text that number now before it is too late and ask for JJ Shaw, Attorney at Law.